 Now what?

 The honest answer, for most authors, is uncertainty.
 You know the manuscript needs feedback, but professional developmental editing costs thousands of dollars and takes weeks.
 Beta readers are wonderful but unreliable.
 Your spouse read it and said “it’s great, honey,” which is kind and useless.
-You want someone to tell you whether the pacing actually works, whether your protagonist feels distinct from your antagonist, and whether chapters eight through twelve drag as much as you secretly suspect they do.
+You want someone to tell you whether the pacing holds up, whether your characters feel distinct from each other.
+You want confirmation that chapters eight through twelve don’t drag as much as you secretly suspect they do.

 Marlowe was built for exactly that moment.

-A Bestselling Author, a Journalist, and a Data Scientist Walk Into a Startup
+A Bestselling Author and a Data Scientist Walk Into a Startup

-The story behind Marlowe starts in 2016, before AI writing tools were a thing anyone discussed at conferences.
+The story behind Marlowe starts in 2016, back when AI writing tools weren’t a thing anyone discussed at conferences (or anywhere else, really).

-Dr. Matthew Jockers, a computational linguist, had spent years studying what makes novels succeed commercially.
+Dr. Matthew Jockers, a data scientist, had spent years studying what makes novels succeed commercially.
 Not in the abstract, motivational-poster sense.
 In the data.
 He and co-author Jodie Archer published The Bestseller Code, a book demonstrating that machine learning could predict whether a novel would hit bestseller lists with 83% accuracy.
-The patterns were real and measurable: pacing rhythms, dialogue ratios, thematic density, character arc structures.
+The patterns were real and measurable.
+Pacing rhythms, dialogue ratios, thematic density, character arc structures.
 Bestselling fiction, it turns out, shares identifiable DNA.

 Enter Alessandra Torre, a New York Times and USA Today bestselling romance and suspense author with over a million copies sold across 27 novels (she also writes suspense under the pen name A.R.
 Torre).
 Torre knew firsthand how painful the gap between “finished draft” and “ready manuscript” could be.
 Developmental editing is the most valuable feedback a novelist can get, and also the most expensive.
 For indie authors especially, the math rarely works.